ivotron/popper2-paper/paper/paper.md

 Docker has been a popular container runtime for a long time, with other container runtimes such as Singularity [@kurtzer_singularity_2017], Rkt [@rktcommunity_rkt_2019], Charliecloud [@priedhorsky_charliecloud_2017], and Podman [@podmancommunity_containers_2019] having emerged.
 With containers, the container-native software development paradigm emerged, which promotes the building, testing, and deployment of software in containers, simultaneously giving rise to the practice of running scientific experiments inside containers to make them platform independent and reproducible [@jimenez:woc15; @stubbs2016endofday; @zheng_integrating_2015].
-Differences among container engines stem from the need to serve distinct use cases, manifesting in user experience (UX) differences such as those found in their command-line interfaces (CLIs), container image formats; security requirement and environmental differences such as Podman for enhanced security and Singularity for use in HPC, etc.
+Differences among container engines stem from the need to serve distinct use cases, manifesting in user experience (UX) differences such as those found in their command-line interfaces (CLIs), container image formats; security requirement and environmental differences such as Podman for enhanced security and Singularity for its use in HPC.
 In practice, for users attempting to make use of container technology, these differences can be overwhelming, especially if they are only familiar with the basic concepts of how containers work.
 Based on our analysis of the container tooling landscape, we found that there is an absence of tools for allowing users to work with containers in an engine-agnostic way.
 It has also been found that as scientific workflows become increasingly complex, continuous validation of the workflows which is critical to ensuring good reproducibility, becomes difficult [@deelman2018future; @cohen2017scientific].